 Flash Type: Low Glow IR (Reconyx labels this no glow but we can see a very faint visible glow)

-Day pictures appear identical to previous Hyperfire models.
+Day pictures appear identical to previous Hyperfire game trail camera models.
 They have realistic color and good clarity in a variety of field conditions.
 We have found the pictures to be very consistent and have even produced impressive "twilight" photos at times of the morning and evening when other cameras would have switched to IR (black/white) mode.

 Night pictures are very clear, offer top-of-class flash range, have excellent contrast, and stop motion as well as any camera we've seen.
 Overall, these are the best low glow IR pictures on the market.